Buy a home in December, and you might save 5 to 7 percent. Find out why this can be the best time of year to make a purchase.

 2. Tax benefits

 Looking for some end-of-year tax deductions?
-If you close your home purchase before the end of the year, you can deduct the mortgage interest you paid, your loan points and your property taxes from your 2015 tax return.
+If you close your home purchase before the end of the year, you can deduct certain costs from your 2016 tax return.
+They include:

 3. Desperate sellers

-“A seller who’s looking to move a piece of real estate during the holidays is a seller who needs to sell, because nobody in their right mind would pick that as the most convenient time to list their property,” said Tim Deihl, associate broker at Gibson Sotheby’s International Realty in Boston, talking with Bankrate.
+“A seller who’s looking to move a piece of real estate during the holidays is a seller who needs to sell, because nobody in their right mind would pick that as the most convenient time to list their property.”

 4. You get a realistic look at properties